ApiLogicServer/Docs/docs/Integration-Map.md

 ## `dict_to_row`

-This is the definition of a `row_dict_map` called `OrderB2B`.
+This is the definition of a `RowDictMapper` called `OrderB2B`.
 It defines the *shape* of orders received from business partners.
 It extends the system-supplied `RowDictMapper`.

 Notes: